wernerd/ZRTPCPP/README.md

 the necessary external interfaces and functions for these enhanced features (stubs only).

+### SDES support
+This release also provides SDES support.
+The SDES implementation does not support all of the fancy stuff but is usable in most cases.
+This implementation however supports the new SDES crypto mixing to overcome some security issues for SIP forking.
+Please look for `draft-zimmermann-mmusic-sdesc-mix-00`.

 ### Interoperability
 During the development of ZRTP and its sister implementation ZRTP4J (the Java version of the ZRTP) Phil Zimmermann, his developers, and I worked together to